wiffin/Readme-Generator/README.md

 ## Installation

-gg
+jump up then down and repate

 ## Usage

-gg
+jumpjumpjump

 ## License

 MIT

+## Tests

+no test needed

 ## Contributing

+none

-If you're wanting to contribute please see below
+If you're wanting to contribute please see below!

-gg

-## Tests

-gg

 ## Questions

 If you have any further questions you can contact me through my github or email!

-GitHub:  gg
+GitHub:  wiffin
-Email:   gg
+Email:   ian@wiffin.com